Computing Dense and Sparse Subgraphs of Weakly Closed Graphs: Conclusion

 \section{Conclusion}

 We have provided further applications of the weak closure parameter~$\gamma$ which was introduced for clique enumeration~\cite{FRSWW20}.
-Given the usefulness of the class of weakly closed graphs, it seems important to further study their properties.
+Given the algorithmic usefulness of the class of weakly closed graphs, it seems important to further study its properties.
 For example, it would be nice to obtain a forbidden subgraph characterization.
 We note that the weakly-1-closed graphs are exactly the graphs that do not contain a~$C_4$ or a~$P_4$ as an induced subgraph.
 These graphs are also known as quasi-threshold graphs.
 Can we obtain a similar characterization for weakly~$2$-closed graphs?
-Further FPT algorithms for the parameter~$\gamma$ would also be very interesting from a theoretical and practical point of view.
-For example, it is open whether \textsc{Dominating Set} has an FPT algorithm for the parameter~$\gamma+k$; so far it is known only to have FPT algorithms for $d+k$~\cite{AG09} and~$c+k$~\cite{KKS20}.